 Who really owns the fostering service you are interested in?

 Over the past few years, there has been a concerning trend for venture capitalist companies to buy fostering agencies, both small and national.
-The ‘take over’ company is usually motivated by the prospect of making money, but the other drawback is that the larger a company becomes the further carers have to travel for training and support groups.
-Local offices often close down when the number of carers they support locally starts to drop.
+The ‘take over’ company is usually motivated by the prospect of making money, but the other drawback is that the larger a company becomes the further foster parents have to travel for training and support groups.
+Local offices often close down when the number of foster parents they support locally starts to drop.

 Those companies who buy fostering agencies often continue to use the name of the small agency they have taken over, so it is worth asking a direct question to find out who actually owns the company.
 AFA is independent and those who own and work for the agency do so because they believe in everything that AFA stands for; honesty, integrity and respect.